 But that’s not the only difference.
 Skinny fit jeans are typically made from stretchy material.
 The denim is blended with a stretchy synthetic fiber like elastane to add some stretch.
 This helps them fit close to your legs without being uncomfortable.

-Are Skinny Jeans Tighter than Slim Fit?
+Are Skinny Jeans Tighter Than Slim Fit?

-One of the biggest area where you’ll notice this is around the crotch.
+One of the biggest areas where you’ll notice this is around the crotch.
 Skinny jeans tend to be cut with less room in this area so it feels much tighter.
 Slim jeans will often be more forgiving here and leave a bit more to the imagination.

 You’ll also notice that skinny jeans are much tighter around your calves than slim jeans.
+Read more about how to wear skinny jeans here.

 Are Skinny Jeans More Uncomfortable than Slim Jeans?